-How the matter was addressed in the audit
+How our audit addressed the key audit matter

-Valuation of Goodwill
+Valuation of goodwill

-Goodwill carrying value was N316 million on the group's statement of financial position as at 31 December 2019.
-This asset has been recognised in the consolidated statement of financial position.
+Goodwill carrying value was N316 million on the group's statement of financial position as at 31 December 2020 (2019: N316 million).
+This asset has been recognized in the consolidated statement of financial position.

-In line with the requirements of the applicable accounting standard, IAS 36, Impairment of Assets, management conducts annual

-Impairment tests to assess the recoverability of the carrying value of goodwill.
+In line with the requirements of the applicable accounting standard, IAS 36, Impairment of Assets, management conducts annual impairment tests to assess the recoverability of the carrying value of goodwill.
 This is performed using discounted cash flow models.
-As disclosed in note 12, there are a number of key sensitive judgments adopted by management in determining the inputs into these models which include:
+As disclosed in note 12, there are a number of key sensitive judgements adopted by management in determining the inputs into these models which include: